Skip to main content

 What is the pelvic floor?

-Symptoms in Males
+Symptoms Specific in Males

-• Penile/testicle pain
+• Penile/testicular pain

-• Post vasectomy pain/tightness.
+• Post vasectomy pain/tightness

 • Erectile dysfunction